bbrowning/ocf/README.md

 populate `$VCAP_SERVICES` inside the Rails app so that it can find our PostgreSQL instance.
 This means the `cf-autoconfig` gem used in this sample application works on OpenShift as well.

+## Releasing

+    git tag -a v<version> -m "Release <version>" git push --tags origin master

+Travis will build and push the released binaries to GitHub.
+Edit the release notes in the GitHub UI.